poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 How to make own slixmpp plugin for Message and IQ extension
 ===========================================================

 At first to create a plugin, we need two jabber accounts and two minimal custom slixmpp clients for proper testing.
 There we create two minimal implementations.
-In this tutorial I'll call the first one ''client serwer'', second just ''client'', both I'll call ''clients''.
+In this tutorial I'll call the first one ''client server'', second just ''client'', both I'll call ''clients''.
 Next step is to create autorun which improves our testing, and lets us test it fast with command arguments without sending our login and password by accident in `__name__ == "__main__"` when we end our plugin and send it with client

 About libraries used there:
 ---------------------------